-I don’t know exactly when, but at some point in the last year, I made a decision in my heart and mind that this minimalist lifestyle was something I wanted to follow and I knew there was going to be some major moments that would challenge me.
+I don’t know exactly when, but at some point in the few years, I made a decision in my heart and mind that this minimalist lifestyle was something I wanted to follow and I knew there was going to be some major moments that would challenge me.

 So many people have recently shared with me their desire to move towards a more simple life.
 They feel inspired by our family and our progress.
 I have followers and friends who have messaged me thanking me for sharing and being so candid because they now feel like they can start, in a small way, to declutter their life.
 One recent message I received on Instagram was from an old acquaintance…

 – Dina, thank you, I have so wanted to prioritize people over things.
 I have struggled and feel like I can slowly work through this.
 Thanks for the inspiration.

 All the blog posts, Instagram stories or pictures that I have shared recently are just tiny glimpses into my world.
 I try to share ideas that might get you going or help you work through your stuff.

 When I got that message it hit me.
 I needed and wanted to share one of the more difficult and delicate things we need to declutter in our lives.